 For example, I might sell my prints for a flat $10 each, or 2 for $15.

-I can put up a large $10 sign to get noticed but end up with $15 each sale.
+I can put up a large $10 sign to get noticed but end up with a $15 sale and make a higher profit.

 I can, and do, carry more expensive prints which are sold separately.
 I use my cheaper prints as a prop to introduce my more expensive ones.
 These are not labeled, I tell the customer the price.